iranroman/SpatialScaper/README.md

 This data synthesizer uses sound events from the [FSD50K](https://zenodo.org/record/4060432#.ZE7ely2B0Ts) dataset.
 To download the dataset for first time and to also include music tracks (from the the [FMA dataset](https://github.com/mdeff/fma) dataset) as part of the data synthesizer sound events, do the following under `prepare_fsd50k.py`:

-- Change the dataset parameter configuration paths and select `"download": True` to download the FSD50K dataset along with the music FMA dataset.
+- Change the dataset parameter configuration paths and select `"download": True` to download the FSD50K dataset along with the music FMA dataset:

 ```
 PARAM_CONFIG = {